AykutAzazi/Sales-Visualization/README.md

 ## Sales-Visualization
 ### Aim of the Project

-The objective of this dashboard is to understand sales trends for one of the leading pharmaceutical company.
+The objective of this project is to understand sales trends for one of the leading pharmaceutical company.

 ### About Data